What is matcha and how can it benefit your health?

 Due to its naturally high levels of beneficial plant compounds called antioxidants, matcha is much more nutritious than other types of green tea and it tastes just as good, if not better.

-Let’s take a look at what matcha actually is, how you can consume it, and how matcha can benefit your health (link to blog 16).
+Let’s take a look at what matcha actually is, how you can consume it, and what are the benefits of matcha.

 What is Matcha?

 The word ‘matcha’ is derived from the Japanese words for ‘ground’ and ‘tea’.
 Matcha was originally produced in China before eventually being cultivated in Japan.